 - Using a push method, the customer sends the funds to you.
-ACH Credit Transfers is an example of a push method—your customer is provided bank routing and account numbers to send (push) the correct amount to.
-Once it’s confirmed that your customer has sent the funds to you, the source becomes chargeable and is ready to be used in a charge request.
+ACH Credit Transfers are an example of a push method: Your customer is provided with bank routing and account numbers to which they should send (push) the correct amount.
+Once it’s confirmed that your customer has sent the funds to you, the source becomes chargeable, and is ready to be used in a charge request.
 Other push payment methods, such as iDEAL or SOFORT, rely on a redirect for your customer to push the money to you directly from their online bank account.
 Generally, push methods require a customer interaction for each payment.

 Flow for customer action